English Language TeachingFull-Time Faculty Members

 University of Leicester, Applied Linguistics and TESOL, 2014.

 Born and bred in Istanbul, Dr. Sukru Nural majored in English Language and Literature at the University of Istanbul and obtained an ELT certificate from the same university in 2005.
 He earned an MA TESOL from the University of Leeds (2007) and a Ph.D. in Applied Linguistics & TESOL from the University of Leicester (2014).
 His doctoral thesis is entitled “EAP (English for Academic Purposes) Teachers’ Cognitions and Practices in Teaching Lexis in Turkish Private Universities”.
 As a post-doctoral fellow, he liaised with eminent applied linguist Professor Ernesto Macaro at the Centre for Research and Development in English Medium Instruction, Department of Education, the University of Oxford.
-As Director of Lexisperience Education, Dr. Nural has been providing educational consultancy and academic skills support for international students.
 To date, he has worked at various educational institutions: Marmara University Nihad Sayar Education Foundation, Kocaeli University, Sabancı University, De Montfort University, Istanbul Medipol University and Galatasaray University, Ayazağa Secondary School, MEF Secondary School and MEF High School (Bahçeşehir Campus).

 Research Interests: language teacher cognition, teacher/learner beliefs, instructed second language acquisition, teacher professional development, classroom discourse, second language vocabulary teaching and dictionaries.